TheJadeDrag0n/Quiz_Program/README.md

   - creating basic UI

 * Verson 3.0
-  - creating python code for the questions and answers
+  - ~~creating python code for the questions and answers~~
+  - display the questions and choices